SakSal-tech/trade-capture-system/docs/Development-Errors-and-fixes.md

 ### Solution

 1. I centralised settlement persistence into the parent Save Trade flow: the per-field Save button was removed and the `saveSettlement(tradeId, settlement)` handler is called only after the trade POST/PUT returns the persistent business trade id.
 This guarantees `entityId` is available and avoids race conditions.
-2. I advised and performed a local dev recovery step: remove the file H2 DB artefacts and restart so `data.sql` can seed a fresh DB.
-Longer term I recommended scoping SQL init to the test profile or making `data.sql` idempotent to avoid repeated reseed failures.
+2. I performed a local dev recovery step: remove the file H2 DB artefacts and restart so `data.sql` can seed a fresh DB.
 3. I verified and used the exact AdditionalInfo payload shape the backend expects: { entityType: 'TRADE', entityId: <trade_business_id>, fieldName: 'SETTLEMENT_INSTRUCTIONS', fieldValue: '...' } and confirmed the PUT call went to `/api/trades/{tradeId}/settlement-instructions`.

 ### Impact

 After centralising the save, persisting settlement became reliable when the trade creation succeeded.
 Removing the problematic file-backed DB files allowed the application to start cleanly and the upsert + audit rows were visible in the database.
 The audit `changed_by` now correctly shows the authenticated principal for requests performed via the UI.

----

 ### Problem